 With lead PI Mike Duncan from FSU’s Department of Urban and Regional Planning, and a team of FSU investigators, we have been awarded a research grant from the Florida Department of Transportation to study issues at the intersection of autonomous vehicle adoption, technology, and an aging population.
 Among our activities, surveys of people’s perceptions of new technologies will be conducted.

 Funding opportunities for new graduate students – accepting applications

 Students interested in pursuing M.S. or Ph.D. degrees with a focus on transportation, GIS, commuting, disasters, and/or related topics encouraged to contact me and discuss their interests.
 There are opportunities for students wishing to enter one of our graduate programs beginning Spring or Fall 2019.

 New Research Grants Received to Study Accessibility and Safety Issues

 With co-PI Michael Duncan from FSU’s Department of Urban and Regional Planning, I have been awarded a grant from FSU’s University Transportation Center (ASAP) to examine accessibility issues in the context of aging populations.
 Among our activities, we will be developing GIS-based models of multi-modal accessibility.

 I will also be collaborating on two other ASAP-funded projects with Eren Ozguven and Lisa Spainhour (College of Engineering) looking at disaster relief issues and roundabout safety dynamics, respectively.

 FSU was recently awarded a $1.4 million grant from the U.S. DOT to start a University Transportation Center (UTC) .
 The Center will focus on safe and accessible transportation for an aging population.
 The full story may be found here.

-I’m pleased to announce that I have joined the Editorial Board of the journal Travel Behavior and Society (Elsevier).
-I look forward to serving the transportation community in this new role.
+I’m pleased to announce that I recently accepted an invitation to join the Editorial Advisory Board (EAB) of the Journal of Transportation and Land Use.
+I look forward to serving the transportation community in this capacity.